 In this collection of award-winning stories, Melbourne writer Maxine Beneba Clarke has given a voice to the disenfranchised, the lost, the downtrodden and the mistreated.
 It will challenge you, it will have you by the heartstrings.
 This is contemporary fiction at its finest.

-Victorian Premier's Unpublished Manuscript Award 2013
+Winner of the Victorian Premier's Unpublished Manuscript Award 2013

 In Melbourne's western suburbs, in a dilapidated block of flats overhanging the rattling Footscray train lines, a young black mother is working on a collection of stories.